What is Homeopathy?

 The application of a correct homeopathic medicine increases the body's ability to take this action and so makes the body's own healing more rapid and effective.
 In chronic illness, this vital stimulus literally lifts the suffering person over the stumbling block of their disease.
 Before the medicines are decided upon, their curative powers are discovered by testing them out on healthy human subjects and carefully noting emotional, mental and physical changes.
 This is termed a 'proving'.
 This information constitutes the basis for 'like cures like', for a medicine's unique symptom picture must match up with the individual's expression of the disease.
 The second principle, that only 'the minimum dose' should be employed is based upon the understanding that the stimulus of the medicine works from within the vitality and is not imposed from the outside.
 Only enough is administered to initiate the healing process which then carries on, driven by its own internal healing mission.

 - Homeopathic treatment works with your body's own healing powers to bring about health and well being.

 - Patients are treated as individuals, not as a collection of disease labels.

 - Homeopathically prepared remedies, providing the minimum dose, are gentle, subtle and powerful.
-They are non-addictive, and not tested on animals.
+They are non-addictive and are not tested on animals.